karatelabs/karate/examples/image-comparison/README.md

 # Karate Image Comparison
 This project is designed to demonstrate basic usage of the [Image Comparison](https://github.com/karatelabs/karate/#compare-image) feature.
+You can also watch a video explanation [here](https://youtu.be/wlvmNBraP60).

 ## Overview
 The [Image Comparison](https://github.com/karatelabs/karate/#compare-image) feature was introduced in [Karate 1.3.0](https://github.com/karatelabs/karate/wiki/1.3.0-Upgrade-Guide).